- Arbitration and Investigations

 |Languages||English; French; Spanish|

-Julio Mena is an associate in the Montréal office of Davis LLP.
+Julio Mena is an associate in the Montreal office.
 His practice is focused on business immigration law, litigation and employment law.

 Julio assists clients with a range of Canadian immigration matters, including work permit applications for executives, managers and specialized knowledge workers (intra-company transfers) and applications for permanent residence under the economic class and family reunification (sponsorship) programs.
 He gained first-hand knowledge of immigration procedures and practices by working at Citizenship and Immigration Canada and by participating in a legal research project for Pro Bono Students Canada.
 Before law school, he completed a professional program to become an immigration consultant.